 INDIGENOUS PEOPLE

-People from the Yorta Yorta and Bangerang nations, occupied the wedge of land between the Goulburn and Murray Rivers.
+People from the Bangerang Clan (now part of the wider Yorta-Yorta Nation), occupied the wedge of land between the Goulburn and Murray Rivers.
 They had an abundant source of food and water, making them less nomadic.
 There was plenty of native flora and fauna to nourish them.
 Indigenous people have occupied this part of Australia for around 40,000 years.
 We acknowledge them as the traditional custodians of this land.

 SQUATTERS

-By the early 1840’s squatters had claimed most of the land in the district.
+By the early 1840s squatters had claimed most of the land in the district.
 Squatters moved south into the Goulburn Valley area from NSW or north from the Port Phillip District (centred around Melbourne).
 The claimed land in our area, like many other areas, became substantial "runs".
 These huge runs, about 100,000 hectares in size, mainly ran sheep and some cattle.
 The squatter paid an annual fee per head as rent.
-Some of the runs included the:
+Some of the runs included:

-• Cobram Run, Moira Run, Strathmerton East Run, Stratmerton West (Ulupna) Run, Kaarimba Run, Tallygaroopna Run (see illustration below)
+Cobram Run, Moira Run, Strathmerton East Run, Strathmerton West (Ulupna) Run, Kaarimba Run, Tallygaroopna Run (see illustration below)

 SELECTORS

 The Land Act of 1869 heralded one of the most remarkable transformations seen in Victoria following the Gold Rush.
-In the decade following the passage of this act huge areas of virtually untouched bushland and plains, once held by squatters, became flourishing acres to be selected.
+In the decade following the passage of this act, huge areas of virtually untouched bushland and plains, once held by squatters, and originally inhabited by indigenous groups, became flourishing acres to be selected.
 Almost any male over 18 and any single woman over 18 could apply for a licence.
 During the selection period, the Numurkah district became renowned for its quality wheat. (see illustration below)

 After the pastoral runs were made available for farm selection, the townships of Numurkah and Wunghnu were gazetted by the Victorian Government.
 Numurkah being on the banks of the Baala (Broken) Creek and Wunghnu being on the Nine Mile Creek.
 Surveying of the towns, and mapping out the blocks of land within the town, was conducted by Alfred Leahy.

-The name Numurkah is thought to be derived from an Aboriginal word meaning war shield, although a recent authority thinks that this is mistaken.
-There was a report in an early newspaper that a local Aboriginal elder translated Numurkah as "little plains".
+The name Numurkah is thought to be derived from an Aboriginal word meaning war shield, although an alternative suggestion has been put forward based on a report in an early newspaper in which a local Aboriginal elder translated Numurkah as "little plains".

 The name Wunghnu is thought to be derived from an Aboriginal word meaning boomerang, named after the fact that the creek partly enclosed this settlement in a boomerang-shaped bend.